Why Black people don’t want to return to the office

 He shared a story with me about a female worker of color who was having challenges in her career before the pandemic, and she was likely going to lose her job.
 But then the pandemic hit, and everything changed; her sales numbers went up; she began to thrive and outperform even her most competitive colleagues.
 He attributed her success to the change in her work environment, where she was one of just a few people of color and where she felt immense pressure in the workplace to fit in and be like the majority of her peers.
 This is something many Black professionals have both experienced and endured, often to the detriment of our emotional health and wellness.
 She got into her own groove, where she could let her hair down, so to speak, and focus only on performance instead of office politics.

 My friend and I began to talk about the macro issues of how the pandemic has affected the workplace.
 And we discussed people returning to the workplace now that COVID-19 has slowed somewhat as we approach late spring and summer.
-Big companies like his have started to integrate their workforce back into their offices around the world.
+Big companies like his have started to integrate their workforce back into their offices around the world, if you are a business trying to please your workers then look for the best locate office suites to rent.
 But true to the story he shared with me about this Black female worker, two interesting data trends have developed in the time since we all left the corporate office and were stuck working at home.

 The first is that, according to a Time magazine piece, “No one wants to go back to the office as much as white men.”
 The article breaks down the data points that more than 30 percent of white men want to get back to the traditional office setting where they rule the roost, and yet, only 22 percent of women (Black and white alike) and only about 16 percent of Black men wanted the same.
 But other data released by a Slack survey in 2021 found a whopping 97 percent of Black knowledge workers want the future of the office to be remote or hybrid.
 “Only 3 percent of Black workers want to return to full-time in-person work compared to 21 percent of white workers in the United States,” according to the survey.